-<insert “Figure 3_Bristol Basin.jpg” here>
+<insert “Figure 6.3_Bristol Basin.jpg” here>

-Figure 3.
-Participant holding up an image of himself in front of the Bristol Basin plaque in New York, next to the replica plaque in Bristol, UK.
+Figure 6.3 Participant holding up an image of himself in front of the Bristol Basin plaque in New York, next to the replica plaque in Bristol, UK.
 Looking for Archie, May 2022.
 Photograph by Charlotte Crofts.

 Later we encounter the bombed-out ruin of St Peter’s Church in Castle Park, left standing as a testimony to the Blitz.
 A metal plaque is dedicated to the “Civilians and Auxiliary Personnel who lost their lives in the Greater Bristol Area during the air raids carried out between June 1940 and May 1944.
-They live in the memory of the living”.
+They live in the memory of the living.”
 Listed amongst the dead are several Leaches, including Grant’s uncle John Henry and aunt Rose, his cousin Dorothy Ellen Marsh and her husband Francis Richard Bruiss Marsh, the family mentioned in the newspaper, and another uncle, Frederick Leach.
-According to Mark Glancy, “the impact of the bombs was so intense that their bodies were never recovered”.
+According to Mark Glancy, “the impact of the bombs was so intense that their bodies were never recovered.”

 The experience of encountering this memorial and seeing their names is affective.
-Earlier on in the walk we learnt about the Bristol Basin plaque and intellectually comprehend that he lost relatives, but theres something about recognising their names engraved on the plaque on the ruin of a shell of the church that brings home this abstract understanding into a more embodied experience (see Figures 4 and 5).
+Earlier on in the walk we learnt about the Bristol Basin plaque and intellectually comprehend that he lost relatives, but there is something about recognising their names engraved on the plaque on the ruin of a shell of the church that brings home this abstract understanding into a more embodied experience (see Figures 4 and 5).